-Alderwood Academy, First Base Bury Academy, First Base Ipswich Academy, Parkside KS3 & KS4 & Westbridge Academy do not undertake any business activities & no policy regarding VAT apportionment is required.
+Parkside KS4, the Albany Academy & Westbridge Academy do not undertake any business activities & no policy regarding VAT apportionment is required.
 This will be regularly monitored with relevant amendments being made to this policy as necessary.
+In addition, VAT will not be reclaimed on any services/goods purchased for financial gain to the Trust, this includes traded services.